 Rich Barry is a creative director who likes to get his hands dirty.
 As vice president/creative director of Viacom International Media Networks, he personally slimed thousands of kids all over the world!
 As one of the creators of “Slime Time Live,” “U-Pick Live,” TEENick and more, Barry has done almost every job in media from live TV director to international creative director.
 He began his career working for radio host Howard Stern in New York City and moved to Nickelodeon in Orlando, Florida, as a production coordinator.
 Years later he returned to New York and helped create the live production team, which produced over 1,300 episodes of TV.
 He has massive experience in brand building, promotion and digital short form.
 In 2018, he combined his passion for motorsports with his knowledge of promotion and social media platforms to open Speed Social Marketing.
 He continues to race and is an accomplished, high-performance driving instructor.

-An Emmy-winning veteran investigative reporter and anchor, Jonathan Carlson is chief investigative reporter at the CBS station in Atlanta, the 10th largest television market.
+An Emmy-winning veteran investigative reporter and anchor, Jonathan Carlson was most recently chief investigative reporter at the CBS station in Atlanta, the 10th largest television market.
 With nearly two decades of experience in local television and print news, he has broken countless stories of local and national importance, some of which have led to major reforms.
 He began his journalism career at the age of 16, reporting for his hometown newspaper, and then moving to larger city dailies.
 Carlson has been published in the New Haven Register, Connecticut Post and Hartford Courant, during his college years.
 He also wrote for The Chronicle, anchored Q30 news, and made the most of local news internships during his time at Quinnipiac.

 Cathy Christino is vice president of Triangle Home Fashions, where she is responsible for branding, communications and content creation.
 She has broad experience in brand development, integrated marketing, digital strategy, sales support, media, content production, events, promotions and public relations.
 Christino has led cross-functional teams and worked with major companies and clients across several key categories including luxury, lifestyle, media, entertainment, home fashions, b2b, tech, finance, auto, real estate, education and health care.
 She has headed up marketing for major media brands where she has transformed the global media strategy, spearheaded digital transformations and launched new media products.
 At Quinnipiac, Christino majored in mass communications with a minor in marketing and served for three years as Promotions Director for WQAQ.